Clearing your site and creating a building platform

 Physical erosion and sediment control measures, such as those outlined in these web pages, will likely be required to be installed ahead of the site clearance occurring.

 Site clearance should only occur once you have in place your necessary building consents, resource consents, permission to work inside Council's easements (if relevant) and other relevant permissions.
 Please do not anticipate that there will be no delays with gaining these necessary consents, as quite often there is, and quite often these delays do not relate to Council not meeting their legislative processing times.
-If you do not know whether you may need various permission, such as building consent and/or resource consent, please contact the Council for help on telephone (04) 237 5089.
+If you do not know whether you may need various permission, such as building consent and/or resource consent, please phone us on (04) 237 5089.

 Site clearance should only occur when contractors and finance have been planned to work on, and complete, the project from start to finish, including landscaping.
 Sites must not be left with large exposed surfaces for weeks or longer without sediment control measures in place.